Rights at work for those undertaking fertility treatment

-It may therefore be a good idea to explain to your employer that you are undergoing IVF at an early stage.
-Your employer have a special leave policy which could cover absences for fertility treatment.
-This is likely to be unpaid leave but it is worth checking with your employer.
-Alternatively, you could consider taking annual leave for some of your appointments,
+It may be helpful to let your employer know about your fertility treatment early on, on a confidential basis.
+This way, they might be more understanding and can inform you if they have a special leave policy which could cover absences for fertility treatment.
+This is likely to be unpaid leave but it’s worth discussing options with your employer.
+Alternatively, you could consider taking annual leave for some of your appointments.

 Am I protected from discrimination?